OthmanSefraoui/Data_story/docs/index.md

 We see that up to 15% of the world's production of goods are exchanged !
 This is a lot, so we better take trades into account in our analysis.
 There is one big caveat, though: given our data, if a good transit throught a country (that is, country A buys it from country B which bought it from country C), it is counted twice, since we cannot distinguish between the origins of exports.
 It is likely we overestimate the fraction of trades - however, we do not expect the goods to transit through many countries, so the ratio is at most something like 5, being pessimistic.
 {: .text-justify}

-However, adjusting our emissions visualization for trades allows to distinguish between producers countries and consumers countries, which is interessting - it is worth a shot
+However, adjusting our emissions visualization for trades allows to distinguish between producers countries and consumers countries, which is interessting - it is worth a shot.
 {: .text-justify}
 <!--
 Now, how do we adjust for trade ?
 We can't determine if exported goods have already been imported or comes from local production,